-This meal is incredible and yields the perfect combination of salty, sweet, and savory.
-It’s a beautiful thing, folks.
-I threw it together (literally) the other day for lunch and oohed and aahed the whole time I ate it.
-It came together on a whim and without a plan, which is one of my favorite ways to create and test recipes.
+This recipe came together on a whim and without a plan, which is one of my favorite ways to create and test recipes.
 There has to be motivation and joy behind it though, otherwise, things are likely to not work out.

 - 1/2 Tbsp coconut oil

-- 1 cup brussel sprouts, trimmed and quartered
+- 1 cup Brussels sprouts, trimmed and quartered

-- 2 pieces prosciutto, chopped (I used Applegate brand — just pork, salt and spice)
+- 2 pieces prosciutto, chopped (I used Applegate brand)

 - 1/2 Tbsp Dijon Mustard